 In Charles Town, West Virginia, this original document describes how George and his full brothers received land grants in the Shenandoah Valley by virtue of their half-brother Lawrence Washington’s deed.

-My cousin Warner Washington, a soft-spoken elderly bachelor, at his Harewood Estate, built by George’s brother Samuel.
+My cousin Walter Washington, a soft-spoken elderly bachelor, at his Harewood Estate, built by George’s brother Samuel.
 The home was the setting for the marriage of James Madison to his wife, Dolley, and the marble hearth was donated by the Marquis de Lafayette.
 Warner is a “double relative” of George as two lines of his Washington family married into one another.

 Shenandoah River.
 Young George’s stomping grounds along the banks of the calm river, a tributary of the Potomac, which flows through West Virginia and Virginia.